hpc/charliecloud/doc/ch-image.rst

   :code:`-l`, :code:`--long`
     Use long format (name, last change timestamp) when listing images.

+  :code:`-u`, :code:`--undeletable`
+    List images that can be undeleted.
+Can also be spelled :code:`--undeleteable`.

   :code:`IMAGE_REF`
     Print details of what’s known about :code:`IMAGE_REF`, both locally and in the remote registry, if any.